A Radar-Based Hail Climatology of Australia: National Climatology

 Tropical radars north of Broome and Cairns (latitudes $\sim$18 and 17${^\circ}$S, respectively) exhibit minimal hail activity in our analysis, which is noteworthy for two reasons: 1) these findings may represent the first climatological application of MESH at such latitudes, and 2) previous hail climatology methodologies tend to overestimate hail occurrence in the tropics.
 These methods include satellite brightness temperatures \citep[\eg][]{Bang19}, overshooting tops \citep[\eg][]{Bedka18b} and hail/severe storm proxies \citep[\eg][]{Prein18}.
 All such methods are sensitive to tall, overshooting clouds in high-instability environments, which occur commonly in the absence of severe surface hail in the tropics.
 Several complementary factors are likely responsible for the absence of hail in the region.
 Firstly, vigorous warm-rain processes below the freezing level are thought to simultaneously limit the amount of supercooled liquid water and increase the number of competing hail embryos in the hail growth zone \citep{Cotton10}.
 Second, the lack of wind shear in the tropics \citep[\eg][]{Allen16, Zhou21} means that hail-producing storms are comparatively shorter-lived, as outflows from mature cells disrupt their own inflows \citep{May02}.
 These structural differences likely reduce the potential updraft residence time, which is critical for hail growth \citep[\eg][]{Kumjian21}.
-Both structural and microphysical limitations dictate that hail observed aloft is mostly small \cite[1--2 cm,][]{May02}, and likely melts before reaching the surface due to typical temperature profiles in the tropics \citep{Foote84}.
-Radar reflectivity profiles from tropical thunderstorms storms are significantly weaker in the hail growth region (0$^{\circ}$C to -20$^{\circ}$C) as a result \citep{Ni17}, and our analysis shows that MESH estimates are indeed sensitive to these differences.
-Our radar-based assessment of the tropical hail frequency appears realistic and aligns quantitatively with a 20-year climatology compiled from press reports by the Queensland Regional Meteorological Office \citep{Frisby67}, with the 1-in-10 year (0.1 yr$^{-1}$) and 1-in-20 year (0.05 yr$^{-1}$) isolines terminating around Mackay and Cairns, respectively.